awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

      --ssh-public-key <my-key>
    ```

+   To deploy a node group that allows your instance to assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than the instance's, and enable the `containerd` runtime you must deploy the node group using a config file\.
+For more information, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap)\.
+To deploy private nodegroup without outbound internet access, see [Private clusters](private-clusters.md)\.
 For a complete list of all available options and defaults, enter the following command\.

    ```
    eksctl create nodegroup --help